Flag records that are close to each other in the enviromnetal space

 (logical) whether to treat records falling in

-NAcells ofenv_layersas valid (TRUE) or invalid (FALSE).
+NAcells ofenv_layersas passing (TRUE) or failing (FALSE) this test.
 Default isFALSE.

 Value